-While most resumes are confined to one page, a CV should be no longer than three pages.
+While most resumes are confined to one page, a CV should be no longer than three or four pages.
 Given that this document is a lot more extensive and detailed than your average resume, it can be difficult to determine what to include and what to omit when developing your document.
 Regardless of your field or experience, every CV should include the following information, according to Indeed.com.

 1. Contact information

 This section should include the same standard contact information included on your resume, which is your full name, phone number, email address, and the city and state in which you are located.

 Your academic record can include any information regarding attended doctorate schools, graduate schools, undergraduate schools, and even high school.
 However, we only recommend including a maximum of two academic references.
 These references should also appear in reverse chronological order.